 I’m sure that all of the uses I’ve found for the stakeout are old news for more experienced trainers, but for someone like me who is new to training new uses are popping up all the time.

 The only drawback that I’ve found is that I got the larger of the two models that Lion Country Supply sells.
 It takes a bit more effort and a bigger hammer to drive into the ground than the smaller one, and also takes a little more effort to remove it when not in use, but it certainly is secure.
 After having one of the dogs pull a smaller, low quality stake purchased from a pet supply superstore out of the ground, I wanted one big enough that I knew it would be secure.
 I’m positive I could attach all my dogs to the Lion Country Stakeout at the same time, and they would not pull it out of the ground.

-Overall my wife and I have found this to be an indispensible tool.
+I have found stakeouts to be an indispensable tool.
 Anytime one or more of the dogs goes with us the stakeout and hammer go in the back of the car.
 It is a high quality product that is offered at a very reasonable price and gets used a lot.
 And it is made in the USA!
 We would not want to be without it.